StiviiK/azctx/README.md

   version     Print the CLI version

 Flags:
-  -c, --current              Display the current active subscription -t, --fetch-tenant-names   Fetch the tenant names for the subscriptions -h, --help                 help for azctx
+  -c, --current   Display the current active subscription -h, --help      help for azctx
   -r, --refresh   Re-Authenticate and refresh the subscriptions

 Use "azctx [command] --help" for more information about a command.
 ```